Leaked documents show Xi Jinping's direct links to Uyghur crackdown - ExBulletin

 He said the national security of the whole country and the achievement of China’s main goals in the 21st century are threatened if the situation in southern Xinjiang is not brought under control.

-Xi demanded that the region engage in an all-out battle to “prevent violent terrorist activities in Xinjiang from spreading to the rest of China.”
+Xi demanded that the region engage in a merciless battle to “prevent violent terrorist activities in Xinjiang from spreading to the rest of China.”

 He noted that since the acts of violence have already spread to other parts of China, “we therefore propose that Xinjiang is currently going through a painful period of interventional treatment.”